Gluten Free Apple Crumble (with almond flour)

 Topping ideas

 - Ice cream – ice cream is the classic companion of an apple crumble.
-For dairy free, there are some great options now.
-Oat milk, cashew milk or coconut milk based ice creams are my favorite.

 - Whipped cream – you can buy canned whipped cream or make your own coconut whipped cream to top the paleo apple crumble with.